-1945t 202 The desired future character is a vision statement about the future image and function of the Paddington HCA.
+The desired future character is a vision statement about the future image and function of the Paddington HCA.
 Applications will be assessed, among other matters, against their ability to satisfy those outcomes relevant to the development proposal.

-This chapter seeks to achieve a desired future character for the Paddington HCA which:
+This chapter seeks to achieve a desired future character for the Paddington HCA which

-- a) retains the unique national heritage significance of Paddington and recognises i $\Omega{\rm s}$ a rare and distinctive urban area; - b) reinforces the area as a special residential precinct; - c) retains and promotes evidence of the historical development of the area and enables interpretation of that historical development; - d) retains the cohesive character evident in the low scale, high decity built form; - e) retains distinctive features such as parapets, chimneys, mixture of roofs, complex of roads, laneways and alleyways, consistency of colours, subdivision patterns and buildings which follow the landform and the distinctive patterns of terrace house groups; - f) continues to cater for varied uses and building types within the residential area; - g) retains the diversity of building types including multi-storey and single-storey terrace house rows, modest scale timber and masonry courses, semi-detached dwellings, dwelling houses, commercial buildings, pubs, former industrial buildings, places of public worship and public buildings; - h) enables people to walk or cycle to shops, public transport, schools, parks and entertainment facilities in a safe, pleasant and healthy environment; - i) provides attractive and vibrant shopping areas for locals and tourists; - j) provides for sharing of views and vistas; and - exhibits contemporary design excellence. k)
+- a) retains the unique national heritage significance of Paddington and recognision it as a rare and distinctive urban area; - b) reinforces the area as a special residential precinct; - c) retains and promotes evidence of the historical development of be area and enables interpretation of that historical development; - d) retains the cohesive character evident in the low scale, high density built form; - e) retains distinctive features such as parapets, chimneys, mixture of roofs, complex of roads, laneways and alleyways, consistency of colours, subdivision patterns and buildings which follow the landform and the distinctive patterns of terrace house groups; - f) continues to cater for varied uses and building types within the residential area; - g) retains the diversity of building types orcluding multi-storey and single-storey terrace house rows, modest scale timber and mardony cottages, semi-detached dwellings, dwelling houses, commercial buildings, pubs, formarindustrial buildings, places of public worship, Inter-War flat buildings and public buildings; - h) enables people to walk of cycle to shops, public transport, schools, parks and entertainment facilities in a safe, pleasant and healthy environment; - i) provides attractive and vibrant shopping areas for locals and tourists; - provides for tharing of views and vistas; and i) - k) exhibits contemporary design excellence.